10 breeds of adorable dog most likely to need professional grooming - pampered pups

-Dog ownership soared by nearly eight per cent recently according to the Kennel Club, as lockdown meant people felt more able to open their home up to a new puppy.
+Dog ownership soared during the pandemic according to the Kennel Club, as lockdown meant people felt more able to open their home up to a new puppy.

 There seems to be no letting up in the popularity of pups, as prices continue to rise as demand outstrips supply.